iamlogand/republic-of-rome-online/README.md

 ## Deployment

-A GitHub Actions Workflow is used to deploy the backend to AWS Elastic Beanstalk when there is a push to the "main" branch that includes changes to the "backend" directory.
-AWS Amplify is used to deploy and host the frontend, these deployments are triggered by pushes to the "main" branch that include changes to the "frontend" directory.
+A GitHub Actions Workflow is used to deploy the backend to AWS Elastic Beanstalk when there is a push to the "main" branch that includes changes in the "backend" directory.
+AWS Amplify is used to deploy and host the frontend, these deployments are triggered by pushes to the "main" branch that include changes in the "frontend" directory.

 ## Development